lmataa/aerr_presentation/presentation/presentation.md

 # Conclusions

-Foundational Proof Carrying Code, although out of interest nowadays, motivated a research about modeling type systems in a foundational way.
+Foundational Proof-Carrying Code, although out of interest nowadays, motivated a research about modeling type systems in a foundational way.